-The Group's principal financial liabilities, comprise trade and other payables only.
+The Group's principal financial liabilities comprise trade and other payables only.
 The Group's principal financial assets include trade receivables, and cash that derive directly from its operations.
-The Group also holds investments in hybrid debt and equity instruments.
+The Group also holds investments in managed fund via unit trust and unquoted equity instruments.

-The Group is exposed to:
+The Group is exposed through its asset investments to:

 - market risk,

+- currency risk,

+- derivative risk,

+- fixed income security risk,

 - credit risk; and

 - liquidity risk.

-The Board of Directors oversees the management of these risks.
+The Board of Directors oversees the management of these risks along with guidance from independent financial advisers.
 The Board of Directors advises on financial risks and the appropriate financial risk governance framework for the Group.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.